Company (Justin Bieber song)

-"Company" is a song by Canadian singer Justin Bieber from his fourth studio album Purpose (2015).
+"Company" is a song by Canadian singer and songwriter Justin Bieber from his fourth studio album Purpose (2015).
 Written by Bieber, Poo Bear, James Abrahart, Andreas Schuller, Thomas Troelsen, James Wong and Leroy Clampitt, the song was produced by Axident, Gladius, Big Taste and co-produced by Boyd.
 It was released to American rhythmic contemporary and contemporary hit radio stations on March 8, 2016, as the album's fourth and final single.
-It is a funk, electropop and R&B song, with bass guitar, guitar and percussion in its instrumentation.
+It is an electropop and R&B song, with bass guitar, guitar and percussion in its instrumentation.
 Lyrically, "Company" talks about looking forward to getting to know someone attractive, but also sets some healthy boundaries for doing so.

 As an album track, it reached the top-forty in the majority of the countries it charted.
 When it was released as a single, the song managed to reach the top-forty in Australia and peaked at number 53 in the United States.
 Bieber performed the track on the 3rd iHeartRadio Music Awards and 2016 Billboard Music Awards, as well as on his Purpose World Tour.
 Two music videos were made for the song: the video which is part of the "Purpose: The Movement" narrative, released on November 14, 2015, and the official music video released on June 8, 2016.